Federal Policy Agenda

 - Notice requirements that are not related to a substantial harm will only burden companies and confuse customers with frivolous notifications.

-- The statutory definition of personally identifiable information should be limited to information that, if compromised, could lead to identity theft or other financial harm.
-Usernames or email addresses in combination with the user’s password should not be considered personally identifiable information.
+- Any statutory definition of personally identifiable information that triggers notification should be limited to information that, if compromised, could identify a specific individual and lead to substantial harm.

 - A federal data breach notification law should address instances when there is a breach of personal information on a third-party system.
 In such instances, the third party should be required to notify the first party that has the relationship with the end-users if the third party is knowledgeable that the data was personally identifiable information.
 The notification obligation to the end-users should rest with the first party that has the relationship with the end user, unless otherwise stipulated in contractual provisions.

 - Public safety entities should be provided the appropriate level of resources to help deter, identify, track, and punish identity theft or other substantial harm stemming from criminal behavior, and provide assistance to consumers.

 - Consistent, exclusive enforcement of a new statute by the Federal Trade Commission (FTC) and state attorneys general, other than for entities subject to federal notification requirements such as in the Health Insurance Portability and Accountability Act (HIPAA) or the Gramm-Leach-Bliley Act (GLBA).

 - Legislation that includes private rights of action and civil penalties would reduce the effectiveness of a federal data breach notification law without providing substantive breach protections for consumers.